-Lew Mackenzie Review's Kim Kinrade's novel "Beneath the Plains of Abraham"
+Retired Canadian and U.N.
+Major-General Lew Mackenzie review's Kim Kinrade's novel "Beneath the Plains of Abraham"

 "I found it an interesting tie in to the history of Canada and what impact it has on the future.
 The drama of divided loyalties was quite compelling and you had a feeling it was all plausible.
 When you think how close Quebec actually came from separating from Canada it makes it all that much more suspenseful".